zcoo/fluss/website/docs/engine-flink/ddl.md

 | bootstrap.servers | required | (none)  | Comma separated list of Fluss servers.                      |
 | default-database  | optional | fluss   | The default database to use when switching to this catalog. |

-The following introduced statements assuming the the current catalog is switched to the Fluss catalog using `USE CATALOG <catalog_name>` statement.
+The following introduced statements assuming the current catalog is switched to the Fluss catalog using `USE CATALOG <catalog_name>` statement.

 ## Create Database